 You can contact us at UltraClear Epoxy with any questions you may have.
 Our epoxy experts are ready to provide answers and advice for your concerns.

-If you need help planning or assistance in gathering the correct supplies for your project, please contact us via email or phone here.
+If you'd like help with project planning or assistance in gathering the correct supplies for your project, please reach out to us via email or phone here.

-You can also text-chat directly online with an epoxy expert by clicking the help button on the bottom right of your screen.
+During business hours, you can also text chat directly online with an epoxy expert by clicking the Help button on the bottom right of your screen.